Welcome to the MSU-Fraunhofer Center for Coatings and Diamond Technologies CCD

 With 24,000 employees and an annual research budget exceeding 2 billion euros, the German Fraunhofer Society is Europe’s largest applied research organization performing projects of direct utility to private and public enterprise and of a wide benefit to society.
 Fraunhofer’s 66 institutes and research units contribute to shaping Germany’s innovation process and drive forward the development of key technologies in the areas of healthcare, security, communication, mobility, energy and the environment.
 The Fraunhofer Society establishes collaborations with international partner institutions of scientific excellence and innovative strengths.
 These act as a bridge to the regions of greatest importance to scientific progress and economic development.

-Fraunhofer USA Inc., a 501(c)(3) non-profit organization, is a subsidiary of German Fraunhofer Society.
+Fraunhofer USA Inc., a 501(c)(3) non-profit organization, is an affiliate of German Fraunhofer Society.
 The company employs 230 people and has annual research expenditures exceeding $42 million.
 Fraunhofer USA has seven research centers, two representative offices and a headquarters.
 Some centers collaborate with US universities.
 Each center is closely affiliated with a Fraunhofer Institute in Germany.

 The Fraunhofer Institute for Materials and Beam Technology (Institut für Werkstoff- und Strahltechnik IWS) is located in Dresden, Germany.
 The institute performs applied research and development in the field of laser and surface technologies.
 Services range from basic materials research to developing systems.
 The institute has a staff of 200 fulltime and 50 external employees.
 Total research expenditures for 2014 were 27 million Euros.
 IWS closely cooperates with the Technical University Dresden.
 IWS’ US activities are concentrated at two Fraunhofer USA Centers: the "Center for Coatings and Diamond Technologies" (CCD) in East Lansing and the "Center for Laser Applications" (CLA) in Plymouth, Michigan.